Ntropic/QAlgebra.jl/docs/src/api/qExpressions.md

 ---

 ## Expression Types
-We define the main types:
+We define the abstract types:
 ```@docs
 qObj
 qAtom